 There wasn’t much time left, but we still managed to drive to and then walk a bit through the beautiful Songeup Folk Village.

 It took some time, to get back to the central city, but our driver still brought us to Yongduam Rock there, which is also called Dragon Rock.
 It couldn’t really compete with the sights, we had already seen on the day.

 Our time was up anyway, but our driver also offered to bring us to the nearby Gwandeokjeong Pavilion as last stop.
 We told him, we would like to end the tour there (instead of at the hotel) and then maybe walk around a bit in the city.
 The pavilion is one of the oldest buildings on Jeju Island and very scenic too.

 It was just a short walk from the pavilion to the Dongmun Traditional Market, where we bought cookies and other souvenirs.
 After all, it was our last day in South Korea.
-The next morning, we would already travel onwards to Hong Kong!
+The next morning, we would already travel onward to Hong Kong!

 We could have easily spent some more days on Jeju Island and in South Korea.
 There’s so much to explore!